juliamauri/RedEye-Engine/README.md

 * Camera with GLMath
 ### Rough details
 * Gameobject's mesh component kept causing troubles and for now, the class RE_UnregisteredMesh holds dropped mesh as an auxiliary patch.
 GameObject in SceneModule::drop holds it's transform and uses SceneModule::mesh_droped to draw and set properties.
-* At the moment we still couldn't find the source of 10 memory leaks.

 ### v0.0.1
 * Random Test